Bochner's theorem for finite inverse semigroups and its connection to Choi's theorem: Main Results

-In the previous subsection, we have shown that the Bochner's theorem on positive definite maps on matrix algebra reduces to the Choi theorem for completely positive(CP) maps.
-It should be noted that the Fourier transforms appeared in Bochner's theorem are with respect to the induced representations arising from the irreducible unitary representations of the maximal subgroups of the finite inverse semigroup.
-So it interesting to know if the following statement is true: Let $\Phi: M_m(\mathbb{C}) \to M_n(\mathbb{C})$ be a completely positive map and let $\rho:M_m \to M_{d_{\rho}}(\mathbb{C})$ be a representation.
-Then, is $\Phi$ completely positive if and only if $\widehat{\Phi}(\rho)$ is positive semidefinite?
-In the following theorem we provide a necessary and sufficient condition on the representation $\rho$ such that we have an affirmative answer to the question. \begin{theorem} The CP vs. Positivity Correspondence between a linear map $\Phi: M_m(\mathbb{C}) \to M_n(\mathbb{C})$ and its Fourier transform $\widehat{\Phi}(\rho)$ with respect to a representation $\rho:M_m \to M_{d_{\rho}}(\mathbb{C})$ holds if and only if $\rho$ is of the form $\rho(X)=U X U^{\dagger}$ for all $X \in M_m(\mathbb{C})$, where $U:\mathbb{C}^m \to \mathbb{C}^{d_{\rho}}$ is unitary with $d_{\rho}=m$. \end{theorem} \begin{prof} From the definition, we have
+In Section~\ref{subsec:Choi theorem on Completely positive maps and Bochner's theorem on positive definite maps on finite dimensional matrix algebra}, we showed that, for matrix algebras, Bochner's theorem on positive definite maps reduces to the Choi theorem for completely positive (CP) maps.
+It should be noted that the Fourier transforms that appeared in Bochner's theorem (Theorem~\ref{thm:Bochner's theorem for finite inverse semigroups}) are taken with respect to the induced representations arising from the irreducible unitary representations of the maximal subgroups of the finite inverse semigroup.
+This naturally raises the question of what happens to the CP-positivity correspondence when a general representation of the matrix algebra is considered.
+More precisely, one may ask the following. \\ \\ Let $\Phi: M_m(\mathbb{C}) \to M_n(\mathbb{C})$ be a completely positive map and let $\rho:M_m(\mathbb{C}) \to M_{d_{\rho}}(\mathbb{C})$ be a representation.
+Then, is $\Phi$ completely positive if and only if its Fourier transform $\widehat{\Phi}(\rho)$ is positive semidefinite? \\ \\ In the following theorem we provide a necessary and sufficient condition on the representation $\rho$ under which the answer to this question is affirmative. \begin{theorem} Let $\Phi: M_m(\mathbb{C}) \to M_n(\mathbb{C})$ be a linear map and let $\rho:M_m \to M_{d_{\rho}}(\mathbb{C})$ be a representation.
+The correspondence between the complete positivity of $\Phi$ and the positivity of its Fourier transform $\widehat{\Phi}(\rho)$ holds if and only if $\rho$ is of the form $\rho(X)=U X U^{\dagger}$ for all $X \in M_m(\mathbb{C})$, where $U:\mathbb{C}^m \to \mathbb{C}^{d_{\rho}}$ is unitary with $d_{\rho}=m$. \end{theorem} \begin{prof} From the definition, we have